-Data were weighted to match the U.S. online population of youth on biological sex, age, race/ethnicity, household income, geography, and county size.
-The design-based Pearson $\chi^2$ statistic was used to determine difference between categorical responses, while taking into account survey weighting [26].
-In study 2, we calculated the positive predictive value (PPV) to estimate each measure's rate of misclassification.
-PPV requires a "gold standard" by which a measure is compared.
-We defined the gold standard as being consistent with Olweus' components of bullying-differential power, with repetition, and over time.
-PPV was calculated as the True Positives/(True Positives + False Positives).
+Data were weighted to match the US online population of youth on biological sex, age, race/ethnicity, household income, geography, and county size.
+The design-based Pearson's Chi-Square statistic was used to determine difference between categorical responses, while taking into account survey weighting [26].
+In Study 2, we calculated the positive predictive value (PPV) to estimate each measure's rate of misclassification.
+PPV requires a 'gold standard' by which a measure is compared.
+We defined the gold standard as being consistent with Olweus' components of bullying: differential power, with repetition, and over time.
+PPV is calculated as the [True Positives/(True Positives + False Positives)].